ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 Whenever we deploy our code to GitHub, a number of GitHub Actions scripts will be run.
 These can be found the .github/workflow directory.
 - coverage.yml: Runs a code coverage test and fails upon not reaching the set threshold
 - format.yml: Runs dotnet format, which maintains a certain code standard in our code.
 These formatting commits have been attributed to our group member natthias
 - main_bdsagroup13chirprazor.yml: Builds and deploys our code to our Azure Webapp instance, using our GitHub Secrets to access login information.
-This file was auto-generated by Azure and afterwards customized for our needs by a group member.
+This file was auto-generated by Azure and afterwards customised for our needs by a group member.
 - release.yml: Builds and publishes our project to our GitHub repository, with builds for different operating systems.

 ### Linear git history